Serekay/jellyarc-jellyserr-androidtv/README.md

 ### On your TV (easiest)

-1. Install a browser on your TV (e.g. **BrowseHere** from Play Store)
+1. Install a browser on your TV (e.g. **BrowseHere** or **Downloader** from Play Store)
-2. Open the browser and go to: **serekay.github.io/jellyarc**
+2. Open the browser and go to: **https://serekay.github.io/jellyarc**
 3. The APK download starts automatically
 4. Open the downloaded APK and install
-5. If prompted, enable "Unknown sources" for the browser app
+5. If prompted, enable "Unknown sources" for the browser app, maybe you need do open the Donwloader app again.

 ### From your PC